iwanders/micro_hap/README.md

 - The HAP protocol is merely transported over the BLE write/reads.
 - The Trouble GATT server is merely a facade to provide the correct characteristics & services.
 - The `HapPeripheralContext::process_gatt_event` is the entry point for the bluetooth transport.
-- The `PlatformSupport` is the platform interface / key-value store.
+- The `PlatformSupport` is the platform interface / key-value store and auxiliary function support like random bytes.
-- The `AccessoryInterface` is the interface the accessory's endpoints, so the actual lightbulb.
+- The `AccessoryInterface` is the interface the accessory's endpoints, so for example the actual lightbulb.
 - A pairing is effectively an exchange of public keys, after which a session is established through pair verify.

 ## Todo